10 ITIL best practices to implement in 2025

 Change management

-Moreover, communicating details about upcoming adjustments to stakeholders, including users, IT staff, and business units, ensures that everyone is well-prepared.
+Moreover, communicating details about upcoming adjustments to stakeholders, including users, IT staff, and business units, helps verify that everyone is well-prepared.
 This requires providing information about the change schedule, potential impacts, and any necessary actions from stakeholders.
-After implementing an adjustment, conducting post-implementation reviews helps in assessing whether the change achieved its intended outcomes and identifying any issues that arose.
+After introducing an adjustment, conducting post-implementation reviews helps in assessing whether the change achieved its intended outcomes and identifying any issues that arose.

 Service level agreement management

-Firstly, business leaders must define clear and measurable SLA targets that align with customer expectations.
+Here, business leaders must first define clear and measurable service level agreement (SLA) targets that align with customer expectations.
 This requires collaborating with stakeholders to understand their needs and setting specific criteria for service performance, such as response times and availability.
 Agreements should be detailed and include metrics that can be objectively evaluated, verifying that both service providers and customers have a shared understanding of expectations.

 Continuously reviewing and updating agreements based on changing business needs is also critical for effective SLA management.
 Regularly engaging with stakeholders to revise SLA terms ensures that agreements remain reflective of current requirements and expectations.
 This might involve adjusting performance targets, incorporating new service metrics, or revising terms based on feedback.